CBI quizzes ex-Maha home minister Anil Deshmukh for 8 hours | Law-Order

 The senior NCP leader reached the DRDO guest house in suburban Santacruz, where a team of the Central Bureau of Investigation (CBI) is camping, around 10 am, the official said, adding the questioning ended for the day around 6 pm.

-''The ex-home minister was questioned by SP-rank officers for eight hours,'' he said.
+''The ex-home minister of Maharashtra was questioned by SP-rank officers for eight hours,'' he said.

-Though his questioning ended at 6 pm, Deshmukh is still inside the DRDO guest house, they said.
+Deshmukh left the DRDO guest house around 9 pm, three hours after his questioning ended.

 It is not clear whether Deshmukh is called by the CBI for another round of questioning on Thursday.